haskell/cabal/Cabal/doc/cabal-package.rst

     ..
 Note::

-       One might expected the desugaring to truncate all version components below (and including) the patch-level, i.e.
+       One might expect the desugaring to truncate all version components below (and including) the patch-level, i.e.
        ``^>= x.y.z.u`` == ``>= x.y.z && < x.(y+1)``,
        as the major and minor version components alone are supposed to